 On the cessation of an employer's participation in the Fund where an employer becomes an exiting employer, the Actuary will be asked to make a termination assessment.
 Depending on the circumstances of the termination this assessment may incorporate a more cautious basis of assessment of the final liabilities for the employer.
-Typically, this will be where the employer does not have a guarantor in the Fund who has agreed to subsume the orphaned liabilities from the exiting employer.
+Typically this will be where the employer does not have a guarantor in the Fund who has agreed to subsume the orphaned liabilities from the exiting employer.

-[Where it may be appropriate to use a more cautious basis, the discount rate assumption used will be derived to be consistent with a lower risk investment strategy linked to low risk income generating assets which make up the lower risk investment "bucket".

-For the avoidance of doubt this includes any variation to assumptions for those employers whose assets are invested in the higher or medium risk investment strategy bucket.
+Where it may be appropriate to use a more cautious basis, the discount rate assumption used will be derived to be consistent with a lower risk investment strategy linked to low risk income generating assets which make up the lower risk investment "bucket".
+This is subject to the financial assumptions used being no less cautious than the equivalent valuation assumptions updated appropriately based on the advice of the actuary.
+For the avoidance of doubt this includes any variation to assumptions for those employers whose assets are invested in the medium risk asset bucket.
 The Administering Authority retains the discretion to adopt a different approach for any particular employer related to the size of the risk and the employer will be notified of this accordingly.

 In addition to using a more cautious discount rate, the Actuary will also use a more prudent mortality assumption when assessing the size of the liabilities for termination purposes.
 In particular, the Actuary will assume a higher improvement rate for future life expectancy than is used for ongoing funding purposes.
 Where it is appropriate to apply a more cautious assumption, the Actuary will assume that the accelerated trend in longevity seen in recent years will continue in the longer term.
-The assumption, therefore, will build in a minimum level of longevity 'improvement' year on year in the future in line with the CMI projections subject to a long term improvement trend of 2.25% per annum for males and females.]
+The assumption, therefore, will build in a minimum level of longevity 'improvement' year on year in the future in line with the CMI projections subject to a long term improvement trend of 2% per annum for males and females.